 - Provide a proof of identity through an official document (such as a passport or ID card).

 - Provide a proof of address with an official document (such as a bank statement or utility bill).

 - Deposit money with an entity linked to the identity of the trader.

-European trader?
-Here’s what to look for in a forex broker
+What should European traders look for in a forex broker?

 If you are a European trader, there are some things you need to look out for to navigate the FX market.
 European traders are free to choose any broker in the world as long as it is regulated by at least one European financial regulatory body.